hmcts/ia-case-access-api/README.md

 ```

 ### Usage
-API details about usages and error statuses are placed in [Swagger UI](http://ia-case-access-api-aat.service.core-compute-aat.internal/swagger-ui.html)
+API details about usages and error statuses are placed in [ UI](http://ia-case-access-api-aat.service.core-compute-aat.internal/swagger-ui.html)

 ### Implementation